yeradis/chipchat/README.md

 What you will find here:

 - Tests (XCTests, OCMock)
-- Integration Tests
-Done with just XCTest and OCMock

 - NO VIPER, NO MVVM, NO VIP, just the usual MVC but no soo Massive ;)
-- +90% of Code Coverage, yes, this includes testing some ui calls, items at the list, with the usual hack "[viewcontroller view]" to fire everying inside
+- +90% of Code Coverage, yes, this includes testing network calls, some ui calls cheking items at the list, with the usual hack "[viewcontroller view]" to fire everying inside
 - Usage of custom UICollectionViewCell
 - etc...